tarlaun/OS_project/shell_script/readme.md

 **Step 3:**

-Either put the shell scripts in the same folder as ADB in Android SDK platform-tools or add ADP to  your PATH variables.
+Either put the shell scripts in the same folder as ADB in Android SDK platform-tools or add ADB to  your PATH variables.

 **Step 4:**